 The product’s vinyl coated full bent closed S hooks make it a cinch to tie down the bike without scratching the finish.
 Add to that the soft loops then you have a complete combo that will not compromise the paint finish of your bike.

-Additionally, the ergonomically designed rubber handle make it comfortable to handle these straps.
+Additionally, the ergonomically designed rubber handle makes it comfortable to handle these straps.
 The product also comes with the release lever which helps clamp down your motorcycle easily.
 When it’s time to untie, it is an absolute breeze as well, thanks to the release lever.To ensure the ratchet does not open by mistake, the straps feature the spring-loaded release mechanism.
 This might seem a bit confusing if you are new to these technicalities but you will get used to them soon.

 For storage purposes, you have been provided with the carry bag.
 It’s unlikely to think of this if you’ve noticed how affordable these straps are.Word of advice, always ensure that you note down the overall weight of your bike.
 It shouldn’t exceed the 1760 pounds of working load of these straps.
 The best practice is to have equal or less than this value.